Craig T. Mullen: Professional career

 In 1974, Mullen joined Alcoa Marine, a subsidiary of the Aluminum Company of America, as the Vice President of Operations.
-He directed the operations of the company's state-of-art deep ocean research vessel R/V Alcoa Seaprobe, which provided the first photos of the USSMonitor off Cape Hatteras, South Carolina.
-The Seaprobe, an all-aluminum vessel built specifically for deep ocean research and recovery, had a unique search pod utilizing experimental sonar and state-of-the-art cameras to sweep the ocean floor and transmit sonar and image data the ship, which was up to three miles above.
+He directed the operations of the company's state-of-art deep ocean research vessel R/V Alcoa Seaprobe, which provided the first photos of the USS Monitor off Cape Hatteras, South Carolina.
+The Seaprobe, an all-aluminum vessel built specifically for deep ocean research and recovery, had a unique search pod utilizing experimental sonar and state-of-the-art cameras to sweep the ocean floor and transmit sonar and image data to the ship, which was up to three miles above.

 In 1980 he was part of a management buy-out that acquired Alcoa's interests in ALCOA Marine, Inc. He initially served as its vice president of operations and later as president and a member of its board of directors.

 After the buy-out, ALCOA Marine was renamed Eastport International and became a world leader in deep ocean technology development and operations.
-Eastport set private sector depth records for successful undersea operations in water depths in excess of 5,000 meters as early as 1991.
-Eastport was the Navy's choice to support its deep ocean search and recovery needs for over and played a key role in projects including the recovery of the space shuttle Challenger, the search for Korean Air Lines Flight 007, the recovery of the South African Airways Helderberg SA 182, the recovery of TWA Flight 800, as well as many classified military recoveries.
+Eastport set private sector depth records for successful undersea operations in water depths in excess of 5,000 meters as early as 1991, when the company located the shipwreck Lucona in the deep waters of the Indian Ocean.
+Eastport was the Navy's choice to support its deep ocean search and recovery needs for over 20 years and played a key role in projects including the recovery of the space shuttle Challenger, the search for Korean Air Lines Flight 007, the recovery of the South African Airways Helderberg SA 182, the recovery of TWA Flight 800, as well as many classified military recoveries.

 Under Mullen's guidance, Eastport worked internationally and was selected by foreign governments (South Africa, Austria, Italy, Japan, Korea), Lloyd's of London, and various private parties to locate, document, and recover shipwrecks, aircraft, and space hardware from record-breaking depths in all of the world's oceans.
 Eastport was also an early leader in the development of robotic technology now used by international telecommunications firms to install and service subsea fiber optic telecommunications/data cables and adapted for theme park usage.
 Eastport also redesigned and rebuilt the Jaws ride for Universal Studios and later, multiple water placed dinosaur action-animatronics in the Islands of Adventure ride, taking its engineering skills in an entirely new direction.

-In 1993 Mullen negotiated a merger between Eastport and Oceaneering International, Inc., a major, publicly-traded, international oilfield services company with growing government business, and remained the President of a newly formed subsidiary, Oceaneering Advanced Technologies (OTECH) Group.
+In 1993 Mullen negotiated a merger between Eastport and Oceaneering International, Inc., a major, publicly traded, international oilfield services company with growing government business, and remained the President of a newly formed subsidiary, Oceaneering Advanced Technologies (OTECH) Group.
 The new subsidiary contained all of Oceaneering's non-oilfield businesses including US Navy search and recovery, Space Systems, Environmental Services, Marine Construction and Ocean Cable Operations.
 Mullen led Oceaneering Technologies for over five years, diversifying its business base and growing revenues.

 In 1998 Mullen formed Sconset Marine, and was active in assisting technology start-up companies manage business development, raising capital, and guide technology development.